TRENDING ON ONEINDIA

-Have you ever wondered why the temples are closed during an eclipse?
+Have you ever wondered why are temples closed during an eclipse?
 While everybody knows this, very few know the reason behind this.
 Well, this is what we are going to tell you today, the real reasons why the temples are closed during an eclipse.
-Read on.
+A lunar eclipse will occur on 20-21 Janaury, and temples will remain closed during that time.
+Read on to know why.

-Eclipse is an astronomical event when an astronomical object is temporarily obscured.
+Eclipse is the name given to an astronomical event when an astronomical object is temporarily obscured.
 The reason can be the coming of another object between this object and the viewer.

 As the Sun and the Moon move around the celestial paths, there are two points of intersection between their paths.
 These points are known as Rahu and Ketu.
 Many often confuse Rahu and Ketu as planets which is not the case.
 They are two points, also denoted as the two lunar nodes of the North and the South.
 When the Moon passes through these nodes, the Moon is between the Sun and the Earth.
 This creates an eclipse.